-Compared to this time last year, 30-year fixed rates were down by 68 basis points.
+Compared to this time last year, 30-year fixed rates were down by just 1 basis point.

 Economic Data from the Week

 It was a relatively busy first half of the week, with inflation figures for August in focus on Tuesday.

 Softer inflation figures pegged back mortgage rates in the week.

 In August, the U.S core annual rate of inflation slipped from 4.3% to 4.0%.
 While softer, the continued spike in inflation left a FED tapering on the table for this year.

 On Wednesday, industrial production and NY Empire State Manufacturing data failed to drive yields in spite of upbeat numbers.

 The NY Empire State Manufacturing Index climbed from 18.3 to 34.3 in September.
 Industrial production rose by 0.4% in August, following a 0.8% increase in July.